 \section{Introduction}

-In a typical low-dimensional quantum system, the interplay among strong electron interactions, quantum interferences, and different degeneracies generally gives rise to a number strongly correlated phenomena~\cite{Giamarchi2003}.
+In a typical low-dimensional quantum system, the interplay among strong electron interactions, quantum interference, and different degeneracies generally gives rise to a number of strongly correlated phenomena~\cite{Giamarchi2003}.
 Manifestations of these effects can also be studied using a well-controllable mesoscopic device, called the single-electron transistor~\cite{sett}.
 It can be realized as a mesoscopic quantum Hall (QH) circuit consisting of a floating metal grain coupled to one-dimensional QH edge channels~\cite{Matveev_1991,AL,Averin1992}.
-This metal-semiconductor hybrid structure can exhibit various quantum effects such as Coulomb blockade, Kondo effect, charge and spin fractionalization, Luttinger liquid behavior and quantum phase transition~\cite{Matveev_1991, Flensberg_1993, Matveev1995, Furusaki1995b, Goldhaber_nat(391)_1998,Pierre_2015,Pierre_2018a, Pierre_2018, ssm}.
+This metal-semiconductor hybrid structure can exhibit various quantum effects such as Coulomb blockade, the Kondo effect, charge and spin fractionalization, Luttinger liquid behavior, and quantum phase transitions~\cite{Matveev_1991, Flensberg_1993, Matveev1995, Furusaki1995b, Goldhaber_nat(391)_1998,Pierre_2015,Pierre_2018a, Pierre_2018, ssm}.
 These effects constitute a paradigm in the field of strongly correlated electron physics.

-A number of remarkable phenomena have been predicted to emerge in a two-site QH circuit comprising coupled hybrid metal-semiconductor islands due to the competition between the screening of each individual grain charge and the mediated charge coupling between the two grains~\cite{ccd, KBM}, i.e., interplay of local and nonlocal correlation effects (see also Refs.~\cite{a1, a2, matveev1996, rok}).
-Such competition also results in local parafermionic excitation~\cite{ KBM1}.
-We note that, unlike the Majoranas (that could be realized in a single-site QH circuit~\cite{EK1, Furusaki1995b}), parafermions are much more complex, since they cannot arise in non-interacting models, being the result of strong correlation effects~\cite{mms}.
-Therefore, the recent experiment~\cite{ccd} and theoretical predictions~\cite{KBM, KBM1} open coveted pathways to further understand and manipulate the exotic parafermionic state of matter using a highly-tunable nanoelectronic device without topological orders, and also to realizing different aspects of zero-temperature quantum critical phenomena~\cite{dde1}.
+A number of remarkable phenomena have been predicted to emerge in a two-site QH circuit comprising coupled hybrid metal-semiconductor islands due to the competition between the screening of each individual grain charge and the mediated charge coupling between the two grains~\cite{ccd, KBM}, i.e., the interplay of local and nonlocal correlation effects (see also Refs.~\cite{a1, a2, matveev1996, rok}).
+Such competition also results in local parafermionic excitations~\cite{ KBM1}.
+We note that, unlike the Majorana modes (which could be realized in a single-site QH circuit~\cite{EK1, Furusaki1995b}), parafermions are much more complex, since they cannot arise in noninteracting models, being the result of strong correlation effects~\cite{mms}.
+Therefore, the recent experiment~\cite{ccd} and theoretical predictions~\cite{KBM, KBM1} open up coveted pathways to further understand and manipulate the exotic parafermionic state of matter using a highly tunable nanoelectronic device without topological order.
+In addition, by adjusting the number of channels connecting the two sites, exotic zero-temperature quantum critical phenomena with diverse critical exponents $\eta\leq 1/2$ can be realized~\cite{dde1}.